jackiehyho/portfolio2024-final/src/content/portfolio/four-seasons-rv-rental.md

 A lo-fidelity diagram was created in sketch to help guide users through what was required to make a booking request.
 A Hi-fidelity prototype was also created to help the rental department visualize the art direction and conceptual website.

 ## 03 EXECUTION
-Once the concept had been approved, we created a design production list to outline the assets that we need to create for the rest of the pages.
+Once the concept had been approved, we created UI mockups on key template pages only for approval due to timeline and resource availability.

 ### Staging the website
 A staging site was provided by IT to facilitate testing and provide a space for us to make our updates.